NapthaAI/naptha-sdk/README.md

 ## Sign In or Sign Up

-If you have already created an account on the Naptha Hub, you can add the details to HUB_USER, HUB_PASSWORD and PRIVATE_KEY in the .env file.
-If you don't have an account, you can either (a) add values for HUB_USER, HUB_PASSWORD and PRIVATE_KEY in the .env file and run `naptha signup`, or (b) run `naptha signup` without values in the .env file and follow the instructions to create a username and password (in this case, the public/private keypair is randomly generated, and all details will be saved in the .env file).
+If you have already created an account on the Naptha Hub, you can add the details to HUB_USERNAME, HUB_PASSWORD and PRIVATE_KEY in the .env file.
+If you don't have an account, you can either (a) add values for HUB_USERNAME, HUB_PASSWORD and PRIVATE_KEY in the .env file and run `naptha signup`, or (b) run `naptha signup` without values in the .env file and follow the instructions to create a username and password (in this case, the public/private keypair is randomly generated, and all details will be saved in the .env file).

 ## Nodes